 GREEN BEANS

-I love the taste of raw green beans, but I usually eat them cooked.
+Green beans belong to the pea family, Fabaceae, and grow in over 500 different varieties.
+As the name states, green beans are most commonly green in color, however you can find some that are yellow or purple!
+Green beans are great mid-late summer crops that are usually either bushy or vine-like plants that like to grow up poles.
+I love the taste of raw green beans, but I usually find myself eating them cooked.
 Last year I grew them in the garden and enjoyed them fresh, but I also like to buy them frozen so I have them on hand all year long.
 Canned green beans are also commonly sold in grocery stores, but I don’t find them to be as great of quality as the frozen ones.

 Three Bean Salad with Basil Vinaigrette